Oatmeal Muffins–a delicious and delightful combination of food that might even just make oatmeal jealous of itself!

 - Preheat oven to 425 degrees Fahrenheit

-- Grease muffin cups or line with paper muffin liners
+- Grease muffin cups with oil or butter, or line with paper muffin liners

 - In a small bowl, combine the milk and oats; let soak for 15 minutes